programminghistorian/ph-submissions/lessons/introduction-to-stylometry-with-python.md

 * It plots a graph of the distribution of word lengths in the corpus, for all words up to length 15.

 <div class="alert alert-warning">
 nltk.word_tokenize() uses English rules by default.
-If you want to tokenize texts in another language, you will need to change one line in the code above to feed the proper language to the tokenizer as a parameter, like this: tokens = nltk.word_tokenize(federalist_by_author[author], language='french')
+If you want to tokenize texts in another language, you will need to change one line in the code above to feed the proper language to the tokenizer as a parameter.
+For example: tokens = nltk.word_tokenize(federalist_by_author[author], language='french')
 </div>